Life imprisonment in England and Wales: Whole life order

-Many prisoners have also received minimum sentences which are likely to last for most if not all of their remaining lives, such as child killers Roy Whiting and Ian Huntley, who were both convicted of child murder and received 40-year minimum terms which mean that they cannot apply for parole until they are at least 82 and 68 respectively.
-Whiting's trial judge had originally recommended that life should mean life and just before the High Court stripped politicians of their sentencing powers in November 2002, Home Secretary David Blunkett set Whiting's minimum term at 50 years, which was effectively a whole life order as it meant that he could only apply for parole if he lived to be at least 92.
-This decision was later appealed before the High Court, and the order was reduced to a 40-year minimum term.
-Huntley murdered two 10-year-old girls in August 2002, but by the time he was convicted 16 months later, the Home Secretary had been stripped of powers to set minimum terms for life sentence prisoners, and that decision was instead left to the High Court.
+Many prisoners have also received minimum sentences that are expected to keep them imprisoned for most if not all of their remaining lives, such as child killers Roy Whiting and Ian Huntley, who were both convicted of child murder and received 40-year minimum terms, which mean that they cannot apply for parole until they are at least 82 and 68 respectively.
+Whiting's trial judge had originally recommended that life should mean life and just before the High Court stripped politicians of their sentencing powers in November 2002, Home Secretary David Blunkett set Whiting's minimum term at 50 years, which was effectively a whole-life order as it meant that he could apply for parole only if he lived to be at least 92.
+Whiting lodged an appeal against this ruling to the High Court, and the order was reduced to a 40-year minimum term, meaning that Whiting could be considered for parole from 2041 and the age of 82.
+Huntley murdered two 10-year-old girls in August 2002, but by the time he was convicted 16 months later, the home secretary had been stripped of powers to set minimum terms for life sentence prisoners, and that decision was instead left to the High Court.
+His 40-year minimum sentence is set to keep him imprisoned until 2042 and the age of 68.

-Between 1997 and 2000, Hindley made three appeals against the ruling that life should mean life in her case, but each was unsuccessful.
+Between 1997 and 2000, Myra Hindley made three appeals against the ruling that life should mean life in her case, but each was unsuccessful.
+The appropriate authorities initially agreed with the 25-year-minimum term suggested by the trial judge, but was later increased to 30 years by the home secretary in the mid-1980s and then to “whole life” by successive home secretaries from 1990.
 She remained in prison until her death in November 2002, 36 years after she was sentenced.
-Her campaign for parole was supported by Lord Longford and David Astor, who claimed that she was a reformed character who had merely acted as Ian Brady's accomplice under duress, and had completely changed once removed from his influence.
-However, opinion polls showed that the majority of the British public was opposed to Hindley being paroled, and the tabloid media largely opposed her release as well.
-Hindley received numerous death threats from members of the public – including the relatives of some of the Moors Murders victims – who vowed to kill her if she were ever released from prison.
-Widespread public and media doubt as to whether Hindley's remorse was genuine was further fueled by the fact that Hindley did not confess to two more murders until 1986, and further strengthened the belief of those who opposed her attempts to win parole that the reported turnaround in her life while in prison was nothing more than a ploy to boost her chances of parole.
+Her campaign for parole was supported by Lord Longford and David Astor, who claimed that she was a reformed character who had merely acted as Brady's accomplice under duress, and had completely changed once removed from his influence.
+Her supporters also claimed that successive home secretaries refused to authorise her release from prison in order to win votes.

+However, there was widespread public and media objection to Hindley ever being paroled.
+She received numerous death threats from members of the public – including the relatives of some of the Moors Murders victims – who vowed to kill her if she was ever released from prison.
+The public and media doubt as to whether Hindley's remorse was genuine was further fuelled by the fact that Hindley had waited 20 years before making a full confession.
+This for many further strengthened the suggestion that the reported turnaround in her life while in prison was nothing more than a ploy to boost her chances of parole.